-New Rhythms for Glasgow / Soundplay Dome: Glasgow CAN supported New Rhythms for Glasgow to bring the Soundplay Dome, a multisensory, audiovisual learning space to Balgrayhill Community Centre.
+New Rhythms for Glasgow / Soundplay Dome: Glasgow CAN supported New Rhythms for Glasgow to bring the Soundplay Dome, a multi-sensory, audiovisual learning space to Balgrayhill Community Centre.

 How do I apply?

-If you are not yet a member of Glasgow CAN but would like to join please go to Apply on our home page.
+If you are not yet a member of Glasgow CAN but would like to join please click on New Member at the top of our home page.
 The form is quick to complete and membership is currently FREE.

 To apply for a Commissioned Project, please complete the following: Glasgow CAN Commissioned Project Funding Application Form and email it to firstname.lastname@example.org by the above date.